Woman watering grass, wondering, “How much does therapy cost?”

 Growing Self was founded on the belief that everyone deserves access to high-quality experiences for personal growth and being your best self.
 That means keeping our standard fees low.
 Our early career therapists charge between $75 and $115 per forty-five minute session.
 On the high end, our doctoral level therapists charge $170 per session.
 Most of our practitioners offer a sliding scale, with lower rates depending on your household income and the size of your family, depending on the therapist’s schedule and availability.
 Our rates are the same for coaching.

-If you’re seeing us for therapy for the treatment of a diagnosable mental health condition, insurance also can help reduce the cost.
-If your insurance policy covers behavioral healthcare with out-of-network providers, we can help you get reimbursed for some of your therapy expenses.
+If your insurance policy covers behavioral healthcare with out-of-network providers, we can give you super bills to submit to your insurance company so you can get reimbursed.
 We also accept payments from Flexible Healthcare Savings Accounts.
 Learn more about our rates and insurance here.

 A New Perspective: Truly Valuable Therapy and Coaching